favonia/cloudflare-ddns/README.markdown

     # This makes IPv6 easier (optional; see below)
     restart: always
     # Restart the updater after reboot
-    cap_drop:
-      - all
-      # Drop all other capabilities (optional but recommended)
+    user: "1000:1000"
+    # Run the updater with a specific user ID and group ID (in that order).
+    # You should change the two numbers based on your setup.
+    # This is optional but highly recommended; otherwise you run the updater as root!
     read_only: true
     # Make the container filesystem read-only (optional but recommended)
+    cap_drop: [all]
+    # Drop all capabilities (optional but recommended)
-    security_opt:
+    security_opt: [no-new-privileges:true]
-      - no-new-privileges:true
     # Another protection to restrict superuser privileges (optional but recommended)
     environment:
       - CF_API_TOKEN=YOUR-CLOUDFLARE-API-TOKEN
         # Your Cloudflare API token